danielkihlgren/stagedisplayviewer/README.md

 ## Custom New Line Insertion
 Makes it possible to explicitly place each new line in the slide.
 In a slide that should have custom new lines, add commands line this to the Stage Display Notes:

     NEWLINE x

-Where x is the word the newline should be inserted after (can have multiple numbers after NEWLINE separated by a space).
+Where x is the position of the word the newline should be inserted after.
+You can insert multiple newlines by adding more numbers to the command separated by a space.
 Example:

+    NEWLINE 1 4

-'NEWLINE 1 4' inserts newlines after the first and fourth word.
+inserts newlines after the first and fourth word.

 All whitespace other than what is specified in the NEWLINE command is removed.

-*** Can be used on the same slide as a Midi command, just separate them with a space:
+Can be used on the same slide as a Midi command, just separate them with a space:

-'NEWLINE 1 4 Midi 0 60 92'
+    NEWLINE 1 4 Midi 0 60 92

 ## Multi language support
 Removes lines after an empty line